jitinsingla/MitoXRNet/README.md

 4. Predict on each slice  `Data/Prediction/MRC_prediction_slices_temp`
 5. Merge slices

-Final predicted labels are saved in `Data/Prediction/PredictedLabels` **(at original GT label sizes)** Evaluation metric results on IOU, Dice, Precision, Recall will be displayed on terminal and a json file will be saved inside `Outputs/Evaluation_results` folder.
+Final predicted labels are saved in `Data/Prediction/PredictedLabels` **(at original ground-truth label sizes)**.<br>
+Evaluation metrics (IoU, Dice, Precision, Recall) are displayed in the terminal and saved as a JSON file in `Outputs/Evaluation_results/`.